 Classroom sessions covering the full landscape of clean energy careers.
 Solar, wind, battery storage, EV infrastructure, energy management, and the policy roles that shape it all.

-Organized visits to solar installations, EV charging stations, tribal energy offices, and utility operations centers.
+Organized visits to solar installations, EV charging stations, Indigenous energy offices, and utility operations centers.
 Seeing real infrastructure makes career possibilities tangible.

-Students spend time alongside working professionals in tribal energy departments.
+Students spend time alongside working professionals in Indigenous energy departments.
 They see the day-to-day realities and learn what skills and education different roles require.

 Hands-on learning through partnerships with existing STEM education programs.
 Students build small solar projects, program energy monitoring systems, and work with real equipment.